mitanshu7/mitanshu7.github.io/markdown/Create_a_simple_website.md

    ---
    ```

    to make the blog post SEO friendly.
 You may skip adding keywords if you don't have any.
+Is is safer to add `""` around the values of `title`, `subtitle`, `author`, and `description` fields.

 6. Convert the Markdown blog post to HTML using pandoc (execute in the repo folder):